CERIT-SC/rancher-apps/charts/bioda/v0.5/app-readme.md

 ## Authentication
 When launching BIBs app, you need to fill password (username will always be: **user**).
 You also need to set UCO and secondary password to access BIBs data.

+You can also select SSH access, it will disable web based terminal, but you can connect directly via SSH.
+SSH is available over IPv4 from MUNI only and over IPv6 from everywhere.